 There's no doubt that mentorship is an incredibly powerful tool.
 Mentorship research points out that 9 out of 10 employees who have career mentors are happy in their jobs, and 89% of mentees will successfully go on to become mentors themselves.

-But these stats only apply if mentorship is done properly.
-Without proper consideration for things like training and matching the right pairs, only 1 in 3 mentorships are actually successful.
+But these stats only apply if mentorship is done correctly.
+Without proper consideration for things like training and mentorship matching, only 1 in 3 mentorships are actually successful.

 With this in mind, how can you make sure your mentorship program results in benefits for both mentors and mentees?
 Let's take a look.

 Just as not everyone will be compatible as friends, the same goes for mentors and mentees.
-The relationship between the two should be one of trust, respect, and communication in order for it to be successful – but there's no guarantee that this will happen just because someone is placed into a mentor role.
+The relationship between the two should be one of trust, respect, and communication in order for it to be successful—but there's no guarantee this type of relationship will happen just because someone is placed into a mentor role.

 Remember, the mentee is looking for guidance and support, while the mentor should be providing advice, feedback, and direction.
 If these roles are not properly balanced or if there's a mismatch in personalities, it can lead to frustration and resentment.

-A common misunderstanding about mentor-mentee relationships is that if you match them based on their industry, skills, or experience, it'll be fine.
-But this is not the case – there are several other things you need to take into account.
+A common misunderstanding about mentor mentee matching is that if you match them based on their industry, skills, or experience, it'll be fine.
+But this isn’t always the case—there are several other factors that you need to be aware of and plan for.

-In addition to the program's goals, here are a few other questions to ask when assessing mentor-mentee pairings:
+Your program’s goals absolutely influence how you approach mentorship matching, but where ‘okay’ pairings turn into ‘great’ pairings is at the individual level.
+In addition to your program's goals, here are a few other questions to ask when assessing mentor-mentee pairings:

 People have been aware of the mentor-mentee mismatch issue for a long time, but the technology hasn't always existed to do something about it.

-Traditionally, mentors and mentees were matched based on their similarities – if they had the same skills, for example, or came from a similar background.
+Traditionally, mentor mentee matching was based on their similarities—if they had the same skills, for example, or came from a similar background.
 But it was all worked out on pen and paper, which took a lot of time and effort (with plenty of room for error).

 Even when HR professionals started using spreadsheets, how could one or two people accurately and efficiently capture all the information needed to make a successful mentorship match?
-Especially in companies with tens or hundreds of employees, making accurate matches was next to impossible.
+Making accurate matches was particularly challenging in companies with hundreds of employees.

-Rather than poring over employee profiles for hours and matching them based on vague, half-absent details, it's far easier to have employees fill out a mentor-mentee matching questionnaire.
-That way, you can ask all the right questions and get a better understanding of their skills and personality traits.
+Rather than poring over employee profiles for hours and matching them based on vague, half-absent details, it's far easier to have employees fill out a mentor mentee matching questionnaire.
+That way, you can ask all the right questions and get a better understanding of their skills and personality traits in their own words.

 But what questions are best asked?
 When organizations sign up with Together, we recommend asking questions across three main categories:

 The goal is to create a well-rounded questionnaire that will help you find the best mentor for each mentee.
-By focusing on the individual, you can help pair them with the perfect mentor who will help them grow and develop in their career.
+By focusing on the individuals, matching mentors and mentees into a well-balanced partnership is far more intuitive, making for mutually valuable pairing.

 Here are the questions we recommend in our registration questions template: